nitasa03/Shop-Assist-2.0-/README.md

      python shopassist.py
 ----------------------------------
 ## 🧑‍💻 Example Usage

-You: Recommend laptops under $1000 with 16GB RAM
+User: Recommend laptops under $1000 with 16GB RAM

 Bot: Here are 3 laptops that match your criteria...

 ----------------------------------